purplesyringa/computercraft-programs/HACKING.md

 Keyboard layouts are implemented by passing the native `key`, `key_up`, and `char` events to [the `keyboard` package](sys/packages/keyboard), which replaces `char` events with custom ones as necessary.

 All of this means that running `getty` within `getty` doesn't really work: the outer `getty` filters out all keyboard events except for one source, including the source the nested `getty` listens to, and nested layouts can quickly get broken.
 Output will still likely work, but this configuration is unsupported.
+Use `proc start` to circumvent the problem by spawning `getty` outside of `getty`.

 Also note that currently, services are started with `term` pointing to the internal display, so using `print` from a service works as is, but we plan to change this so that `term` points to a log file.
 Don't rely on the current behavior.